tripti1410/my-space/src/content/posts/how-i-developed-my-design-and-ux-sense-as-a-frontend-developer.md

 I’ve had the chance to collaborate with multiple designers, and each one taught me something different, from visual hierarchy to user thinking.

-### 2. Understanding business requirements

-While working on products like CMS and subscription platforms, I realized design isn’t just about aesthetics; it’s about solving business problems and user needs.

-This shift also helped me understand products at a deeper level.
-In my current role, where we build a B2B product without a dedicated designer, these skills have become especially valuable.
-I’m able to think through UX decisions, question flows, and contribute beyond just implementation.

-### 3. Thinking about real users
+### 2. Thinking about real users

-A design that looks good on Dribbble isn’t always practical.
-I started asking,
+I started focusing more on how users actually interact with what we build:

-- Is this usable?
+- Is this easy to understand?
-- Is it too complex?
-- Does this interaction actually help the user?
+- Can someone use this without guidance?
+- Where can they get confused?

+This shift helped me move from “looks good” to “works well.”

-### 4. Asking questions and giving suggestions
+### 3. Asking questions and giving suggestions

 I learned from every discussion, even when others didn’t accept my ideas.
 Over time, my suggestions became more practical and grounded.

-### 5. Learning beyond code
+### 4. Learning beyond code

 I stopped limiting myself to programming content and started reading design and UX articles.
 This broadened my perspective significantly.

-### 6. Observing design critically
+### 5. Learning to critique design, not just admire it

-Instead of passively scrolling through platforms like Dribbble, I began analyzing:
+Instead of passively scrolling through platforms like Dribbble, I began analyzing designs more critically:

 - Would this work in a real product?
+- Is this solving a real problem or just looking good?
 - Is the animation meaningful or just decorative?

-- Does the design support the user’s goal?
+### 6. Understanding business requirements

+While working on products like CMS and subscription platforms, I realized design isn’t just about aesthetics; it’s about solving business problems and user needs.

+This shift also helped me understand products at a deeper level.
+In my current role, where we build a B2B product without a dedicated designer, these skills have become especially valuable.
+I’m able to think through UX decisions, question flows, and contribute beyond just implementation.

 ## What I Believe Now